survivejs/webpack-book/manuscript/building_with_webpack/01_source_maps.md

 ## Using Dependency Source Maps

 Assuming you are using a package that uses inline source maps in its distribution, you can use [source-map-loader](https://www.npmjs.com/package/source-map-loader) to make webpack aware of them.
 Without setting it up against the package, you will get minified debug output.
 This is a special case, though, and often you can skip this step.

-## Source Maps for Styling

-If you want to enable source maps for styling files, you can achieve this by enabling the `sourceMap` option.
-This works with style loaders such as *css-loader*, *sass-loader*, and *less-loader*.

-This isn't without gotchas.
-The *css-loader* documentation notes that relative paths within CSS declarations are known to be buggy and suggests using setting an absolute public path (`output.publicPath`) resolving to the server url.

 ## Conclusion